If Islam was explained to me in a pub

 Gerry: At least that part everyone can understand.

 Bob: Uzza, you've had too much to drink.

 Uzza: “Remember the Alamo” was a way of reminding people about why they should hate the Mexicans during Texas' fight for independence from Mexico.
 It meant something to those who understood what the cry was all about and nothing to those who knew nothing about the famous battle.

 Gerry: [getting Uzza's drift] But the believers won the battle of Badr?

-Uzza: It doesn't matter.
-If I say "Remember Badr" or even more evocative battles to come where Jews and Christians are the targets, I am saying to those who know their Koran who they should hate.
-And, yes, Bob is it, strike at their neck does mean what you said it meant.
-Both Allah and His spokesperson were fans of this method of killing those who opposed Islam.
+Uzza: It does not matter.
+If I say "Remember Badr" or even more evocative battles to come where Jews and Christians are the targets, I am telling, reminding those who know their Koran who they should hate and who they must subdue, if not behead, when the opportunity arises and they are at their mercy.

 Uzza: [raising her voice] EASY!
 DON'T ALLOW RELIGION IN SCHOOLS!